mananpatel320/resinfinity_architect/README.md

 ## How to run

-### Step 1: Place the folder in D drive and compile python file in root directory
+### Step 1: Rename the folder as resinfinity_architect and place it in D drive.
+Compile python file in root directory

 ```
 python3 send.py